mrsimonsen/classroom-assistant/docs/development.md

 ## Building

-You can build Classroom Assistant into executables by running
+You can build GitHub Classroom Assistant into executables by running

 ```
 script/package